Declination definition

 Declination has the meaning set forth in Section 8.6.D hereof.

-Declination means the refusal of an insurer to issue a policy upon receipt of a written nonbinding application or written request for coverage from its insurance producer or an applicant.
-The offering of insurance coverage with a company within an insurance group which is different from the company requested on the nonbinding application or written request for coverage, or the offering of policy coverage or rates substantially less favorable than requested in the nonbinding application or written request for coverage, is a declination.
+Declination means the refusal of an insurer to issue a property insurance policy upon receipt of a written nonbinding application or written request for coverage from its insurance producer or an applicant.
+For the purposes of sections 26.1-39-10 through 26.1-39-21, the offering of insurance coverage with a company within an insurance group which is different from the company requested on the nonbinding application or written request for coverage or the offering of insurance upon different terms than requested in the nonbinding application or written request for coverage is considered a declination.

 Examples of Declination in a sentence